elem-app/spaceport/README.md

    > - Go to the Wikipedia homepage
    > - Input "spaceport" into the search bar and click the search button
-   > - Verify the new page's heading contains "spaceport" EOF
+   > - Verify the new page's heading contains "spaceport"
    ```

-   Spaceport will only process the specially formatted blockquote (an executable spec) in the file.
-You can freely add other Markdown content (such as background info, team details, comments) without affecting tests.

-   Don't fret if you feel like the executable spec's language is a bit tedious.
-Except for two special keywords (`USE` and `GIVEN`), the rest is just natural language, written in an unambitious style.
-Also for practical use, Spaceport can write the executable spec for you.
+   Spaceport uses a minimal set of special syntax (`>>`, `> -`, `GIVEN`, and `USE`), and the rest is just plain English.
+The writing style has to be detailed and unambiguous.
+Don't worry if this seems tedious - Spaceport can automatically generate these detailed specs for you.

 2. Add a Spaceport project named `wiki`: